JohnMoehrke/MHV-PGHD/input/pagecontent/StructureDefinition-VA.MHV.familymemberhistory-intro.md

 Note: There are [more codes](http://hl7.org/fhir/v3/FamilyMember/vs.html), specifically such as codes for adoptions on all of these.

-##### Support for exporting the existing data into PGHD
+##### Support for only export the existing data into PGHD

 This option has minimal changes to the current User Interface of MyHealtheVet.
 The change would enable the Veteran to "Export your existing Family Health History to PGHD".
+For this option there is NO new User Interface.

 The MVP of this would not enable the Veteran to see the data in PGHD, but where MyHealtheVet is the only application writing Family Member History into PGHD, the data there should be the same as already being displayed in MyHealthevet.
 There is risk that some application may be approved that does enable the Veteran to add or change, such as HealthHub or some third-party application.